thom4parisot/wp-amazon-widgets-shortcodes/readme.txt

 == Release notes ==
 = Version 1.3 =
  * inline documentation is now more displayed by default
  * huge code overhaul for easier maintenance
+ * tinymce: fixed RTE/HTML switching causing removal of all `<span>` tags
+ * tinymce: rich formating inside shortcode is now removed (avoid to break shortcode display on the frontend)
+ * tinymce: tracking ID and region are filled automatically from copy/paste feature
  * widget: region and/or tracking ID can be overridden individually
  * widget: added My Favorites Widget
  * widget: Product Widget now handles text+image, image and text